 Finally, you’ll need to convert the bitcoin to U.S. dollars, or another currency, using a bitcoin payment processor.
 As mentioned above, it’s important to make sure you stay compliant with any jurisdictional regulations when converting bitcoin.

-“A lot of the cases that we’re seeing in terms of litigation when it comes to bitcoins and other cryptocurrencies come up when people are sending cash back and forth (or value back and forth) and they’re not necessarily regulating the transfer,” Joshua explained.
+“A lot of the cases that we’re seeing in terms of litigation when it comes to bitcoin and other cryptocurrencies come up when people are sending cash back and forth (or value back and forth) and they’re not necessarily regulating the transfer,” Joshua explained.

 There are a number of bitcoin payment processors available, such as Coinbase, Bitpay, and Circle.
 Coinbase is recommended in the Nebraska opinion, and is licensed by the Nebraska Department of Banking and Finance as a money transmitter under Nebraska’s Money Transmitter Act.
 It’s site also features a list of the licenses it holds in various jurisdictions, which is a good place to start your research if you’re outside Nebraska.
 “Coinbase actually makes sure that if you are taking a cryptocurrency and converting it into cold hard cash, that you’re doing it with all of the disclaimers and all the filings that need to be done,” Joshua said.

 Once you convert the bitcoin to money, then, and only then, can you deposit the funds into your trust account.
 However, there’s an extra step to consider if you’re accepting payments from third parties: doing your due diligence on the third party involved.

 Do your due diligence when accepting payments from third parties

 As Joshua explained, there are many ways to transfer value—bitcoin, gems, and metals are all options.